JesusFVv/dst_airlines_de/src/docker_services/jupyterhub/jupyterhub.md

     ...
 }
 ```
-## Connect the first time with admin: Sing-Up with a new password
+## Connect the first time with admin:

 - Sing-up and create an account for the "admin" user declared in the config file.
 - Set the password